-The BANNER showing is located on reverted Crown grant Lot 1199, approximately 800 metres southwest of Mount Franklin.
+The Banner occurrence is located on the southern corner of reverted Crown grant Lot 1199, approximately 900 metres south west of Mount Franklin.

-The BANNER claim was staked in 1896 by Frank McFarlane and was one of the first claims in the Franklin area.
-In 1900, the property consisted of a 3-metre wide quartz vein with 2 small shafts and a 55-metre long crosscut.
+The Banner claim was staked in 1896 by Frank McFarlane and was one of the first claims in the Franklin area.
+In 1900, the property consisted of a 3-metre wide quartz vein with two small shafts and a 55-metre long crosscut.
 Samples from the vein contained values in gold, silver, copper and zinc.
 In 1901, the crosscut was extended to 61 metres and sample shipments were sent to a smelter.
-By 1905 the adit had been extended to 70 metres, intersecting a 9.75-metre wide quartz vein, which was reported to contain "heavy showings of chalcopyrite" (Minister of Mines Annual Report 1905, page 187).
+By 1905, the adit had been extended to 70 metres and intersected a 9.75-metre wide quartz vein, which was reported to contain "heavy showings of chalcopyrite" (Minister of Mines Annual Report 1905, page 187).
 Lead and zinc sulphides were also noted.
 Some drilling was carried out in late 1905 or 1906, with negative results.
-Another report refers to a 4-hole drill program in 1908, although it is not clear whether more than one program was ever carried out.
-In 1911, the BANNER claim was Crown granted to F.W.
+Another report refers to a four-hole drill program in 1908, although it is not clear whether more than one program was ever carried out.
+In 1911, the Banner claim was Crown- granted to F.W.
 Russell and associates.

-In 1968, Franklin Mines Ltd. carried out an exploration program in the Franklin camp; however, the only work in the vicinity of the BANNER Crown grant appears to be some road construction.
-Line cutting was also carried out in 1968.
+In 1968, Franklin Mines Ltd. carried out an exploration program in the Franklin camp; however, the only work in the vicinity of the Banner Crown grant appears to be some road construction and line cutting.

-In 1993, Sway Resources Inc. optioned a large number of Crown grants and claims in this area, including the BANNER Crown grant.
-They proceeded to carry out prospecting, sampling, geological mapping and a 16-hole rotary and diamond- drill program on the BANNER and HOMESTAKE (082ENE051) Crown grants.
-A 3.05-metre intersection in the north BANNER area assayed 8.55 grams per tonne gold (Property File - Sway Resources Inc., Statement of Material Facts, dated February 14, 1994).
-The exact location of this drillhole is not on record.
+In 1993, Sway Resources Inc. optioned a large number of Crown grants and claims in this area, including the Banner Crown grant.
+They proceeded to carry out prospecting, sampling, geological mapping and a 16-hole rotary and diamond- drill program on the Banner and Homestake (MINEFILE 082ENE051) Crown grants.
+A 3.05-metre intersection in the North Banner area assayed 8.55 grams per tonne gold (Property File - Sway Resources Inc. [1994-02-14]: Statement of Material Facts).
+The exact location of this drill hole is not on record.

 No further exploration, apart from minor assessment work programs to keep some of the claims in good standing, was completed on the Franklin property until it was acquired as a listing property by Tuxedo Resources Ltd. in 2001.
 Tuxedo assembled a very large land package, by way of 7 separate option agreements.
 An airborne geophysical survey was completed over the property in 2001.

-The focus of the 2003 program by Tuxedo was to test the Homestake (082ENE051) - Banner vein area.
-Work consisted of 40 line kilometres of flag/picket grid constructed on the “Homestake” grid which apparently covered the Banner area.
-Nine NQ diamond drill holes totaling 490.6 metres were completed and 364 metres of trenching in 15 trenches were completed.
-Eight of the holes tested the Banner vein and one the IXL prospect (082ENE033).
+The focus of the 2003 program by Tuxedo was to test the Homestake (MINFILE 082ENE051) - Banner vein area.
+Work consisted of 40 line- kilometres of flag/picket grid constructed on the “Homestake” grid, which apparently covered the Banner area.
+Nine NQ diamond drill holes, totalling 490.6 metres, were completed and 364 metres of trenching in 15 trenches were completed.
+Eight of the holes tested the Banner vein and one tested the IXL prospect (MINFILE 082ENE033).
 Samples collected and analyzed included: 292 soil, 288 rock, 111 trench and 110 drill core.